Twelve Horses To Follow For The 2023 Turf Season

 Flat Horses To Follow 2023 - Girdys Gee Gees Dirty Dozen

 I have never included a two-year-old in the Dirty Dozen before, and I am not about to, but I have to name drop Treasure Time a colt that I have four shares in (at the time of writing) with the Raceshare organisation.
 The colt is by second-season sire Time Test, who has made a promising start to his career at stud thus far and had 24 winners from 75 runners (32%) in 2022.
-Time Test, by leading sire Dubawi, was a dual G.2 winner over a mile to a mile-two-furlongs in his career, 121 rated at his best, and boasts a top-class Juddmonte pedigree on his dam side being out of their G.1 winning two-year-old Passage Of Time (Dansili).
-Treasure Time is the fifth foal out of Penny Drops (invincible Spirit) who was Listed placed five times in her racing career up to 7f and was rated 96 at her peak.
-Three of her four fouls to date have been winners, Equality (OR 109), Outgate (OR 105) and Badri (OR 96); her fourth foal Deceiver ran twice as a two-year-old in 2022 finishing third and seventh in two decent maidens.
+Time Test, by leading sire Dubawi, was a dual G.2 winner over a mile to a mile-two-furlongs in his career, officially rated 121 at his best, and boasts a top-class Juddmonte pedigree on his dam side being out of their G.1 winning two-year-old Passage Of Time (Dansili).
+Treasure Time is the fifth foal out of Penny Drops (invincible Spirit) who was Listed placed five times in her racing career up to 7f and was officially rated 96 at her peak.
+Three of her four fouls to date have been winners, Equality (OR 104), Outgate (OR 98) and Badri (OR 93); her fourth foal Deceiver ran twice as a two-year-old in 2022 finishing third and seventh in two decent maidens.
+Update Deceiver won a Novice Stakes at Kempton on his three-year-old debut in late March 2023 (now has an OR of 79) meaning all four half-siblings of Treasure Time are now winners!

 Naval Power as my ante-post Derby bet this one has to be on the list.
 He won the 1m1f Nad Al Sheba on Turf out at Meydan in January and Charlie Appleby said at the time “We are looking at potentially giving him one start in Dubai before looking at some of the Classic trials in the UK.”
 It’s not unknown for the offspring of Teofilo to get middle distances and on the dam side, there is some stamina in the family, Dubawi is his grandsire being the sire of Emirates Rewards which has to be seen as a plus as well.
 He disappointed in the G.1 Dewhurst Stakes last bak end, his sole defeat to date, but was reported to have bled during the race and he produced an unsatisfactory scope afterwards so can be forgiven that.
 He may not stay the 1m4f ultimately but will be winning races I am sure of that.